Solutions for Toddler Feeding Problems

 You can give children a plastic-coated baby spoon to hold when you start feeding them solids, and they can handle a sippy cup with water, infant formula, or breast milk between 6-9 months old, Shu says.

 Toddler forks with blunt tines come later.
-"Most children can use a fork by 3 to 4 years of age," says Shu.
+"Most children can use a fork neatly by 3 to 4 years of age," says Shu.

 Don't expect much food or drink to actually get into your toddler's mouth at first.
 Prepare yourself for messy mealtimes, but don't let that deter you from letting your toddler try to self-feed.